Geography of Florida: Climate

+In the modern era, Florida experiences one of the highest rates of relative sea level rise in the United States, with many coastal counties ranking among the nation’s most vulnerable (Office of the State Climatologist, n.d.).
+Rising seas increase the frequency of tidal flooding, accelerate coastal erosion, and threaten freshwater aquifers with saltwater intrusion (Office of the State Climatologist, n.d.).
+These impacts are particularly pronounced in South Florida, where low elevation and porous limestone amplify coastal risks.

 The Everglades is a massive wetland, mangrove, and estuary system under increasing threat from climate change.
 Sea level rise has led to saltwater invasion into freshwater habitats-a direct change in water chemistry to threaten native species and crop viability.
 Higher temperatures and shifted rainfall patterns further destabilize the hydrological cycles so crucial to the Everglades' status as a freshwater reservoir for South Florida (U.S. Environmental Protection Agency, 2024).
 These changes contribute to increasing the necessity for measures of climate resilience in the region.

 According to a 2022 report by the National Oceanic and Atmospheric Administration (NOAA), sea levels along Florida’s coastlines are projected to rise between 10 and 18 inches by 2050, increasing the likelihood of coastal flooding events.